neonkore/Nunicode/README.md

 * Decode UTF-8 strings into Unicode characters
 * Encode Unicode characters into UTF-8 string

-What it CAN'T do:
+What it *CAN'T* do:

 * Unicode normal forms
 * Strings collation
 * Encoding verification (maybe later)

-It's just coding library.
+At the moment this is just coding library.

 ## WHY YOU DO ANOTHER UNICODE LIBRARY